 - ■ Consider age-related mobility concerns: Walkways should be wide, smooth and even, with no spaces where canes or wheelchairs can get stuck.
 Try to keep grades at no more than two percent, and make sure there are plenty of benches along the walking areas so that people can stop to rest when they need to.

 - ■ Make the space feel safe: Seniors want to take part in their community and have a place to socialize, but in some cases, they may feel unsafe as their communities change.
 Create a welcoming and safe space by cleaning, offering litter receptacles and keeping areas well-lit.
 Promote good visibility with few or no isolated spots.
 Use plants or fences to buffer the noise and distraction of streets.

 - ■ Offer lots of choices: Having fitness circuits, walking paths, benches, chess tables, areas for picnics and other activity ideas helps seniors with different needs enjoy your outdoor space equally.
 Keep in mind, too, that seniors may come to a park with grandchildren or younger family members.
 Make sure your space is inclusive and allows different generations to come together.

 Ready to start designing your senior park?
 Check out our array of site furnishings to get your project started!

 Work With PlayPower Canada

 The PlayPower Canada team members are experts at designing senior-friendly parks.
 We’ve already helped organizations and communities across Canada build accessible and inclusive parks that elderly visitors love.
 With quality products and a diverse range of fitness equipment and park accessories, we can help you design and build exactly what you’re looking for.
-Contact PlayPower Canada today to talk about how we can customize your park area.
+Contact PlayPower Canada today to talk about how we can customize your park area for seniors.